dabsdamoon/tacotron_tensorflow2.0/README.md

 </code>
 </pre>

 For audio samples, I uploaded synthesized English sentence of "The boy was there when the sun rose" and Korean sentence of "오늘 점심은 쌀국수 한그릇 먹고싶네요".
-The algorithm has been trained 77000 steps for English (roughly 40 hours), and 67000 steps for Korean (roughly 15 hours. </br>
+The algorithm has been trained 77000 steps for English (roughly 40 hours), and 67000 steps for Korean (roughly 15 hours). </br>

 ## Notes
+* Although I tried to convert Kyubyoung's Tensorflow 1.12 code to Tensorflow 2.0 code as it is, there may be some differences between mine and Kyubyoung's.
+I'd appreciate if you notice differences and inform me.
+Also, since I directly implemented Kyubyoung's code, differences from the original paper are also implemented.
+* As I have mentioned earlier, training Korean dataset takes quite less time than training English dataset.
+Thus, if you can understand both languages, you may notice that Korean synthesizing result sounds better than English one.
+The English result will be better if you spend more time on training.
+* Any comments on improving codes or questions are welcome, but it may take some time for me to respond.

+April 2020, Dabin Moon